sharad461/nepali-translator/README.md

 Neural Machine Translation (NMT) on the Nepali-English language pair.
 You can try it out [here](https://translation.ilprl.ku.edu.np/nep-eng/default).

-Contributions of this project: adding to and cleaning the parallel data that is publicly available and improving the baseline scores for supervised MT on the pair.

-A report on this project is available [here](https://drive.google.com/open?id=16F4e1Wr3ElosFnoVfZrEId4N0be2JPG4).

 The parallel data we prepared can be found [here](https://drive.google.com/open?id=1UThfJKJFvDgTu263DNbz-WPNLqoARZ_0).
-The bigger (final) corpus can be found [here](https://drive.google.com/file/d/1FB3vlqlLXTEjyY28z7bmxMCG0oZxyeiU/view?usp=share_link).

 `data_cleaning` directory has the scripts that implement the cleaning methods discussed in the report.